WELCOME TO THE DAILY BREAD

 U.S. National Flag

-A call for both the U.S. Corporation and
+A solemn call to both the U.S. Corporation and

 De Jure Government

-to uphold their sworn duty under the Constitution and recognize this flag in accordance with the supreme law of the land.
+to uphold their sacred oath under the Constitution and honor this flag as the rightful standard of a free people, in accordance with the highest law of the land.

 POW/MIA Flag